 What is volume?

 Volume is a three-dimensional quantity that is used to measure the capacity of a solid shape.
-It means, the amount of three-dimensional space that a closed figure can occupy is measured by its volume.
+It means the amount of three-dimensional space a closed figure can occupy is measured by its volume.

 What is the formula for volume?

 Unlike area, where two dimensions are multiplied to find the region covered by a shape, volume is measured by multiplying the area of the shape with its third dimension.
 For example, if the area of the rectangle is length x breadth, then the volume of the cuboid formed by elongating the dimensions of the rectangle in space is equal to: